In God’s Name: Religion, Islam and Pakistan’s Child Murderers

 ‘Men never do evil so completely and cheerfully as when they do it from religious conviction,’ wrote Blaise Pascal.
-From General Lothar von Trotta’s extermination of the Herero to the Russian purges, the Holocaust and the Kymer Rouge, the twentieth century provided numerous examples of terrible violence and mass killing that did not have an explicitly religious motive, and which sometimes had no religious component at all.
+This is not always true.
+From General Lothar von Trotta’s extermination of the Herero to the Russian purges, the Holocaust and the Kymer Rouge, the twentieth century was filled with numerous examples of terrible violence and mass killing that did not have an explicitly religious motive, and which sometimes had no religious component at all.

 Nevertheless in the last three decades the world has experienced an upsurge of violence that seems, at first sight, to bear out the French philosopher’s thesis, and much of it has been carried out by Muslims acting in the name of Islam.
 Religiously-inspired violence is by no means uniquely Islamic, nor is such violence the only form of violence in the world, even if it tends to dominate the headlines.

 Nevertheless, it is undeniable that Muslims have been responsible for a succession of merciless and cruel acts of violence across the world.
-Again and again their actions have disregarded all established laws and customs of war and thousands of years of attempts to distinguish between military targets and non-combatants or other people considered to be innocent, harmless and deserving of immunity or protection.
+Again and again their actions have disregarded long-established laws and customs of war and attempts to distinguish between military targets and non-combatants or other people considered to be innocent, harmless and deserving of immunity or protection.

-Of course such acts take place in a wider context.
-In many cases the jihadist atrocities we hear about are part of a broader continuum of violence and cruelty that is often ignored – until some jihadist atrocity brings it to retrospective light.
-In Pakistan, for example, the Tehrik-i-Taliban splinter group that claimed responsibility for the attack on the military school has said that it was carried out in retaliation for the Pakistan army’s Operation Zarb-e-Azb (‘Strike of the Prophet’s Sword’), which has been going on in North Waziristan since July.
+There is no doubt that such acts take place in a wider context.
+In Pakistan, the Tehrik-i-Taliban splinter group that claimed responsibility for the attack on the military school has said that it was carried out in retaliation for the Pakistan army’s Operation Zarb-e-Azb (‘Strike of the Prophet’s Sword’), which has been going on in North Waziristan since July.

 In September the Pakistani Inter-Services Public Relations branch claimed that it had killed 910 ‘terrorists’ in these operations.
 No one can tell how many of these casualties were really ‘terrorists’, but the army’s claims can certainly by taken with a massive dose of salt, given its previous record in Waziristan.
 Last month an NBC News on-the-ground report found that these operations had displaced at least 700,000 civilians ‘ and left entire towns rubble-strewn and virtually deserted.’